shakacode/re-formality/docs/11-API.md

 <br>

 #### Field result
-Used to display validation result for a specific field:
+Used to display validation result for a specific field.

 ```reason
 // Field